+Imagine planning a day trip to experience the funicular train raid, but getting stuck in a snow storm.
 “I’m disappointed that we were not air-lifted today”, someone in the group quipped while we were boarding the train back to Aberdeen at Inverness.
-Everyone laughed heartily on that comment and there was no sign of any disappointment, even though the two-day trip was cut short.
+Everyone laughed heartily on that comment, and there was no sign of any disappointment, even though the two-day trip was cut short.
 Instead of disappointment, there was a sense of accomplishment of experiencing something of a lifetime.
 Our plan was to start on day one from Aberdeen and reach Aviemore by noon.
-Spend the rest of the day exploring Aviemore town roaming.
+Spend the rest of the day exploring Aviemore town, roaming.
 And on the second day, take the bus up to Cairngorms mountain base station, then take the unique funicular rail to the peak.
 Then depending on one’s skill level go skiing, snow walking or just loiter around playing in the snow.
-After that come down to Aviemore and catch the 4.30 train back to Aberdeen.
+After that, come down to Aviemore and catch the 4.30 train back to Aberdeen.
 But plan remained as plan and except for reaching Aviemore on time on day one, nothing went as per the plan.

-With 3 kids along with 14 adults, situation was quite tense.
+With 3 kids along with 14 adults, the situation was quite tense.
 But thanks to the wonderful people of Cas Bar, they asked us to wait so that they can arrange to carry in their and other visitors cars.
-Kids and ladies went first and fifteen minutes later last five of us got in to the last vehicle going down to Aviemore.
-The snow storm was severe (though it may quite common for those people, it looked severe for us from the tropical countries).
+Kids and ladies went first and fifteen minutes later the last five of us got into the last vehicle going down to Aviemore.
+The snow storm was severe (though it may be quite common for those people of Scotland, it looked severe for us from the tropical countries).
 Visibility was very low due to wind and snow.
 It was white everywhere, and totally difficult to make out where is road.
 It took us close to an hour to cover a distance of 19 KMs to reach Aviemore.
-As we got down from the vehicle and looked back at the Cairngorm mountain, it looked as if it was a different mountain than the one we saw in the morning.
+As we got down from the vehicle and looked back at the Cairngorms mountain, it looked as if it was a different mountain than the one we saw in the morning.
 The storm had completely changed the appearance of the mountain.
-When the group met again at the Aviemore train station, tension had long gone from everyone’s faces and there was a sense of accomplishment.
+When the group met again at the Aviemore train station, tension had long gone from everyone’s faces, and there was a sense of accomplishment.
 With plans cut-short, we decided to take an earlier train instead.
 But there was more to the twists – all trains going towards Inverness were cancelled for the day due to gale and snow storm.
-But fortunately roads were open and we hailed the same two taxis that took us to the base station in the morning to drop us to Inverness.
+But fortunately, roads were open, and we hailed the same two taxis that took us to the base station in the morning to drop us to Inverness.

+We went there for a train ride, but to experience the snow storm.
 We returned home half day early with nothing much going as per the plan.
 But with wonderful experience and plenty of stories to narrate for many days.
-Hope, I get to go back to Aviemore & Cairngorm mountain again and get to ride the funicular train.
+Hope, I get to go back to Aviemore and Cairngorm mountain again and get to ride the funicular train.